Apr 20, 2026

 Personal loan interest isn't deductible if you use the loan for personal expenses, like consolidating debt, paying off credit cards, going on a vacation or paying for medical bills.

-When used for business, you may be able to deduct your loan interest as a business expense, using Schedule C. For example, if you used your loan to buy inventory, purchase a vehicle for business use or buy a laptop for your business, you can report the interest you paid on the load as a business expense.
+When used for business, you may be able to deduct your loan interest as a business expense, using Schedule C. For example, if you used your loan to buy inventory, purchase a vehicle for business use or buy a laptop for your business, you can report the interest you paid on the loan as a business expense.

 When you use a personal loan to fund investments, including real estate investments, the interest may qualify as an investment expense.
 You’ll report that interest using Schedule A.